yihui/yihui.org/content/en/2018-08-31-tinytex-flash-drive.md

     options(tinytex.tlmgr.path = '~/Dropbox/TinyTeX/bin/x86_64-darwin/tlmgr')
     ```

-    You can do this in your `~/.Rprofile` or a code chunk of an R Markdown document that generates PDF output.
+    You can do this in your `~/.Rprofile` (recommended) or a code chunk of an R Markdown document that generates PDF output.
+Don't set this option in your R console unless you are trying to generate PDF in the R console via functions like `rmarkdown::render()` or `knitr::knit2pdf()`.

 One folder to rule them all.
 No dependency hell.
 No waste of disk space.
 No IT support.
 Just help yourself.